Skip to main content

 Philosophical: "What you believe shapes how you see the world."

-✗ belive - Missing E entirely (shortening based on pronunciation)
+✗ belive - Missing an E entirely

-✗ beleave - Wrong ending (confusing with "leave")
+✗ beleave - Confusing it with "leave"

 Quick Reference